 Read the Student Handbook.

 This handbook is written with the goal of educating students as broadly as possible about their upcoming experience and giving them specific details about how to go about the business of getting there and having a positive experience.
-Although it won't answer every question, you'll better understand the responsibilities your student has agreed to undertake.
+It doesn't answer every question but you'll better understand the responsibilities your student has agreed to undertake.
 You have a stake in their success.
 The best bet for making that happen is to encourage and support your student rather than taking those responsibilities on their behalf.
 The more informed and involved your student is in the ENTIRE PROCESS, the more s/he will ultimately get out of it.
 Country specific travel guides such as Lonely Planet, Rough Guide and Let's Go are also helpful.

 Students who want to travel before their program starts (with or without a parent) may discover that it can complicate visa processing considerably (including making it more expensive) or make it impossible to get the appropriate visa.
 Family trips within four months of your student's departure on the program should be planned with the expectation that his/her passport WILL NOT be available to him/her, UNLESS you have verified that the visa process won't interfere with your plans.

-We are committed to disseminating appropriate AND ACCURATE information as soon as we have final confirmation from the site hosts and we can ensure all students for a particular program in one meeting or other communication so everyone receives equal access to the details that they need.
+We are committed to disseminating appropriate AND ACCURATE information as soon as we have final confirmation of these details.
+We release these details in a way that all students for a particular program receive the information at the same time.

 - Purchase airfare and make other travel arrangements AFTER your student receives OFFICIAL travel instructions (including arrival AND departure dates, cities, and, possibly, times) from Willamette University study abroad staff.